Louisiana Hummingbirds Migration: 14 Documented Blissful Aviators

 Which Louisiana hummingbirds Breed and Nest in the State?

-The Ruby-throated hummingbird is the only hummingbird that breeds and nests in Louisiana.
+The Ruby-throated hummingbird is the only hummingbird that breeds and nests in Louisiana, according to the Barataria-Terrebonne National Estuary Program (BTNEP) for Louisiana hummingbirds.

 Ruby-throated – The Ruby-throated hummingbird has an extensive breeding area that covers the entire eastern half of the United States and extends into Canada as far west as Alberta.